androdlang/PBRComposer/doc/README.md

 ### Properties
 ![UI Properties](images/env1.jpg)

-In this properties settings the light conditions for the whole scene is set.
-This properties are saved within the graph to reproduce the same light situation after reloading a graph.
+In this properties settings the environment conditions for the whole scene is set.
+This properties are saved within the graph to reproduce the same light and environment situation after reloading a graph.
 ### Palette (G)
 ![UI Palette](images/ui9.jpg)